Vishwas1/pki-auth/README.md

 ------------ | ------
 ![reg](docs/basic-signup.png) | ![db](docs/basic-Login.png)

+Register a use by filling the registration form and then go to login page to login into the website.
+On successfull login, the user is taken into `home` page which show user profile.

 #### Inside Database

+Let us take a look into database when registered by this mechanism.

 ![db](docs/baisc-db.png)

+As you can clearly see user personal information sitting in the database.

 ### PKI Authentication

+Now, go back to the login page [http://localhost:8080/login] but this time lets use `PKI-Auth`.
+But before that, lets register a user.

 #### Registration

+To register a user go to register page [http://localhost:8080/register_pki] and fill the form.

 ![db](docs/PKI-reg.png)

 ##### User Doc & Crypto Material [JSON-ld]

+Once the form is filled, you can download crypto materials (`credential.json`) and user doc (`userDoc.json`).
+Note that you are not yet signedup.

 User doc | Credential doc
 ---------|---------------
 ![db](docs/PKI-userdoc.png) | ![db](docs/PKI-Crypto-material.png)

+To signup, press on **SignUp** button.
+If you are redirected back to login page, meaning, you are signedup.
+Let's take a look at the db again.

 #### Inside Database

 ![db](docs/PKI-db.png)

+As you can see in the db (the second row), none of user personal information went into it.
+Only the `publickey` and `hash` of userData resides - Quite safe huh!

 #### Login

+To login using `PKI-auth`, you either need a wallet to scan the QR code or, just provide crypto material doc and userDoc.
+You can click on **View Proof** button to see (optional) what signature got added to the userDoc.
+Finally click on **Login** button to go to user profile page.

 Login | Proof
 ------|-------